IBM/ibm_zosmf/docs/source/roles/zmf_workflow_complete.rst

 -----

 .. note::
-   - Completing a z/OS workflow found on Ansible control node is currently not supported.
+   - Submitting z/OSMF workflows found on Ansible control node is currently not supported.